 - Users are doing an activity related to your ad.

-As great as mobile advertising sounds, there are also a few cons:
+The advantages of mobile advertising sure make it seem to look ideal.
+But all advertising methods have their downsides and as great as mobile advertising sounds, there are also a few cons:

 - Privacy regulations are quite restrictive, especially when it comes to SMS ads;

 - The market got crowded with apps ;